Xenii1642/Xii-Boy-Ultra/README.md

 <img src="Images/Mario Sunshine.png" width="400" /> <img src="Images/Zelda-Wind-Waker.png" width="400" />
 <img src="Images/Zelda Wind Waker Outside.png" width="400" /> <img src="Images/Mario-Galaxy.png" width="400" />

 The Xii-Boy Ultra is a small and compact portable Wii using a vertical layout.
+I made it!!
 This third revision offers all the latest fonctionnalities, as long as the WireFree system, which allows easily assemble and dissasemble the system without solder iron, just a screwdriver.

 Everything has been approved an updated to receive the last 4LayerTechnologies PCB, including PMS2 which allows showing the battery level at any time, as long as the RVL-DD for the best video quality / compatibility possible.